raghuveerkancherla/whistle/README.md

 [![Build Status](https://travis-ci.org/raghuveerkancherla/whistle.png?branch=master)](https://travis-ci.org/raghuveerkancherla/whistle) whistle
 =======

-Whistle is a new way to build web applications.
-It takes an api driven development approach.
+Whistle takes an api driven approach to building web applications.
+The core part of the framework is less than 200 lines of code.
+WhistleCRUD is an implementation of the core Whistle framework to achieve CRUD based API's.

     class BlogResource(BaseResource):

         class Meta:
             entity = BlogEntity
             entity_repo = BlogEntityRepo